Advanced Civil Engineering Materials Research Laboratory (ACE-MRL)

-Advanced Civil Engineering Materials Research Laboratory (ACE-MRL) integrates material nano and microstructure to address contemporary challenges in civil infrastructure.
+Advanced Civil Engineering Materials Research Laboratory (ACE-MRL) connects materials design with structural and environmental performance, in order to drive infrastructure sustainability via nano- and micro-structure control and address contemporary challenges in civil infrastructure.
 The ACE-MRL fosters the creation of a next generation built environment harmonious with the natural environment via advanced materials technologies.
-Both graduate and undergraduate students at the ACE-MRL are involved in basic research topics driven by societal needs, and sponsored by a combination of governmental (NSF, NIST, DoE) and industrial entities in energy, water, building and transportation infrastructure sectors.
+Both graduate and undergraduate students at the ACE-MRL are involved in basic research topics driven by societal needs and sponsored by a combination of governmental (NSF, NIST, DoE) and industrial entities in energy, water, building and transportation infrastructure sectors.

-The Cementitious Composites Laboratory focuses on studying and enhancing the behavior of advanced cementitious composite materials to achieve properties of importance to structural engineering applications.
-The core research involves material testing, developing of new fibers, improving the manufacturing techniques, as well as tailoring and optimization of cementitious composites to best suit structural engineering applications.
+The Cementitious Composites Laboratory focuses on studying and enhancing the behavior of advanced cementitious composite materials for structural engineering applications.
+The core research involves material testing, developing of new fibers and improving manufacturing techniques, as well as the tailoring and optimization of cementitious composites to best suit structural engineering applications.

 The Center for High-Performance Materials, Sensors, and Structures for Next Generation Infrastructure performs pioneering work in the design and structural applications of novel materials and advanced sensing systems for the design of durable infrastructure systems.